joelnitta/spatial-phy-workshop/README.md

 If you don't want to install anything locally or are unable to install some of the required software, you can run the code in your browser.

 **NOTE**: If you use this method, [do not save any sensitive information](https://mybinder.readthedocs.io/en/latest/about/user-guidelines.html#how-secure-is-mybinder-org) in the RStudio session (passwords, etc.).
+The binder is a public, open system and you should not consider it a secure place to store private data.

 Click the "launch binder" button below: